rayandus/store-locator/README.md

 - Directions API
 - Distance Matrix API

-In addition to JavaScript, there are other APIs and technology stacks supported.
+In addition to above, there are other APIs and technology stacks supported.
 You can explore these APIs further in their developer [documentation](https://developers.google.com/maps).

 You can access the [demo here](https://rayandus.github.io/store-locator-demo) 🌐